arkime/arkimeweb/_wiki/wise.md

 Setting | Default | Description
 --------|---------|------------
-type|REQUIRED|The type of data in the file, such as ip,domain,md5,ja3,email, or something defined in `[wise-types]` elasticsearch|REQUIRED|Elasticsearch base url esIndex|REQUIRED|The index pattern to look at esTimestampField|REQUIRED|The field to use in queries that has the timestamp in ms. esMaxTimeMS|1 hour|Timestamp field must be less then this esResultField|REQUIRED|Field that is required to be in the result {: .table .table-striped .table-sm .mb-4 }
+type|REQUIRED|The type of data in the file, such as ip,domain,md5,ja3,email, or something defined in `[wise-types]` elasticsearch|REQUIRED|OpenSearch/Elasticsearch base url esIndex|REQUIRED|The index pattern to look at esTimestampField|REQUIRED|The field to use in queries that has the timestamp in ms. esMaxTimeMS|1 hour|Timestamp field must be less then this esResultField|REQUIRED|Field that is required to be in the result {: .table .table-striped .table-sm .mb-4 }

-Example config that will query elasticsearch for an ip that is in the 10.172/16 space, in the index TheIndex-\*, only looking at records that have a \@timestamp field newer than 86400000ms.
+Example config that will query OpenSearch/Elasticsearch for an ip that is in the 10.172/16 space, in the index TheIndex-\*, only looking at records that have a \@timestamp field newer than 86400000ms.
 It looks at the `cef_ext.src` field and only looks at records that has a cef_ext.suser field set.
 Once it has a result it sets the user field in arkime to whatever the `cef_ext.suser` field is in the document.

 ```
 type=ip